Ma-brain-group/scDepBrain/README.md

 - **Primary motor cortex (M1C)** shows the highest single-cell MDD trait-relevance score, an effect that persists within the PVALB⁺ inhibitory neuron subpopulation (i.e. not a cell-composition artefact).
-- **CNNM2 risk gene** in MDD PVALB⁺ inhibitory neurons is highly validated acorss different layers of analyses.
+- **CNNM2 MDD-risk gene** in PVALB⁺ inhibitory neurons is highly validated acorss different layers of analyses.

 ---